Adventure capital of the world, year round Queenstown is a premier visitor destination

 A year round holiday location where glorious scenery and outdoors adventures go hand in hand.
 Queenstown is a resort town framed by alpine peaks with a beautiful lake at the edge.
 The town is fun, adrenaline laced attractions, leisurely fine dining and indulgent spa treatments and a place where kids have plenty to do and see.
 From mellow, chilled out holidays to adventures packed with skydiving, canyon swinging, bungee jumping and heli-skiing Queenstown is New Zealand’s premier tourist destination.

-- The classic outdoors alpine scenery is escaputaled in Lake Wakatipu and Remarkable mountain range, consider a summer lake cruise on TSS Earnslaw Cruises Queenstown to Walter Peak Farm
+- The classic outdoors alpine scenery is part and parcel of the charm of Lake Wakatipu and Remarkable mountain range, consider a summer lake cruise on TSS Earnslaw Cruises Queenstown to Walter Peak Farm

 - An autumn walking trail to soak up the outdoors from Queenstown hill walking tracks to Ben Lomond Walkway.

 - Splurge on a helicopter ride over the glaciers, the alps and the valleys.
 Get the adventure juices firing with a winter snowmobile trip.

 - Jet boating, where else to sample an iconic river an exhilarating ride than Queenstown where doughnuts and spins are part of the course

 - Bob’s Peak, skyline views and Queenstown Gondola | Skyline Queenstown.
 Gondola rides offer selfie holiday moments

 - Eat, drink and market in Queenstown from juice dripping Fergburgers, wood fired pizzas, fine dining lakeside and gourmet counter foods for an impromptu picnic.